Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Our Algorithm and Main Results

 \section{Our Algorithm and Main Results}

 A standard approach to estimate $\theta^*$ in statistical learning is via empirical risk minimization.
-Given $N$ independent copies $X_1, \cdots, X_N$ of $X$, the empirical risk function is a random function over $\Theta$ defined as $(1/N) \sum_{i=1}^{N} f(X_i, \theta)$ for all $\theta \in \Theta.$ By the functional law of large numbers, the empirical risk function converges uniformly to the population risk function in probability as sample size $N \to \infty$.
-As a consequence, we expect the minimizer of the empirical risk function (which is random) also converges to the population risk minimizer $\theta^*$ in probability.
-Unfortunately, even a single Byzantine worker can completely skew the empirical risk function and thus foils the whole empirical risk minimization approach~\cite{Su:2016:FMO:2933057.2933105}.
+Given $N$ independent copies $X_1, \cdots, X_N$ of $X$, the empirical risk function is a random function over $\Theta$ defined as $(1/N) \sum_{i=1}^{N} f(X_i, \theta)$ for all $\theta \in \Theta.$ By the functional law of large numbers, the empirical risk function converges uniformly to the population risk function $F(\theta)$ in probability as sample size $N \to \infty$.\footnote{See \cite{raginskyece,shalev2014understanding} and reference therein for details about uniform convergence of functions.} As a consequence, we expect the minimizer of the empirical risk function (which is random) also converges to the population risk minimizer $\theta^*$ in probability.
 While it may be possible to secure the empirical risk minimization using some ``robust" versions of empirical risk functions~\cite{Su:2016:FMO:2933057.2933105,Charikar:2017:LUD:3055399.3055491}, the characterizations of the estimation error are either unavailable or too loose.
-Moreover, in our distributed setting, it is costly to transmit the local emprical risk functions.
+Moreover, in our distributed setting, it is costly to transmit the local empirical risk functions.
+Similar observation is made in \cite{prasad2018robust}.
 In this paper, we take a different approach: Instead of robustifying the empirical risk functions, we aim at robustifying the {\em learning process}.
 Specifically, we focus on securing the gradient descent method against the interruption caused by the Byzantine workers during model training.
-As commented in the introduction, due to the fact that (1) the local sample sizes are typically small, and that (2) the communication is a scarce resource (in terms of rounds), we consider full gradient descent -- having each non-faulty worker compute gradient based on the entire local sample.
-Our approximate (full) gradient descent method is given by Algorithm \ref{alg:BGD}.

-If worker $j$ is non-faulty at round $t$, on receipt of $\theta_{t-1}$, it computes its local gradient at $\theta_{t-1}$ and reports the computed gradient to the learner; if worker $j$ is Byzantine faulty at round $t$, it may report arbitrary value to the learner.
-Formally,

-where $\star$ denotes arbitrary value.
-Notably, the Byzantine workers might use all the information of the system to determine what value to report.
-The learner aggregates the received gradients via a gradient aggregator $\calR$ (an algorithmic function) to obtain an approximate gradient (line 4 of Algorithm \ref{alg:BGD}).
+We focus on gradient descent as it is one of the most important and fundamental algorithms in machine learning \cite{bertsekas2015convex,smola2008introduction}.
+At a high level, many machine learning problems are solved by minimizing certain appropriate risk (cost) function using gradient descent~\cite{mei2016landscape}.